3dot14shreyansh/E2E-Data-analtics-project/README.md

 - The biggest factor affecting the revenue is booking cancellation.
 - Cancellation results in vaccant room for the length of booked time.

+### Questions of research -
+- Reasons of room cancellations.
+- How to bring back monetry loss from cancelled booking (Re-engaging the room to next potential customer).
+- Assistance made